 General competencies Specific competencies

 Instrumental competencies 1.
 Knowledge and critical interpretation of the

 1. Ability to analyse and synthesize transformations of companies' shapes and

 2. Basic general knowledge entrepreneurial activities from a historical perspective

 Structural competencies

-3. Application of theoretical knowledge to real situations4.
-Investigation capability 2.
-Ability to set the configuration and behaviour of companies in their proper context
+3. Application of theoretical knowledge to real 2.
+Ability to set the configuration and behaviour

+situations of companies in their proper context

+4. Investigation capability

 5. Ability to learn 3.
 Skill to identify the crucial elements of a

 6. Ability to work autonomously problem

 7. Skill to flexibly and creatively apply

-knowledge and adapt it to new contexts and 4.
-Ability to take a multidisciplinary view of
+knowledge and adapt it to new contexts and

 situations problems management and resolution

-8. Knowledge of other nations' cultures
+8. Knowledge of other nations' cultures 5 51 1 1 1 1 1 1 1

 5. Plan and effectively manage time and

 Interpersonal competencies activities

 9. Critical skills

 10. Ability to work as part of a team

 Other competencies

 11. Skill in using an oral and written technical

 language